 (Hayes Fire, book 1)

-The first book in the Hayes Fire series is the action-packed, thrilling story of a British SIS [SIS: secret intelligence service] operation carried out in northern Africa.
-Bartholomew Meriwether, the maverick chief of SIS, sends a four-man team of elite combat soldiers into Libya on a covert mission.
-Their target is a group of dangerous Islamic extremists.
-Hayes leads the four, but when the mission goes wrong, he faces an impossible decision.
+The action-packed, thrilling story of an intelligence operation carried out in North Africa.
+Bartholomew Meriwether, the maverick chief of SIS [SIS: secret intelligence service], sends a four-man team of British-born legionnaires into Libya on a covert mission.
+Their target is a dangerous group of Islamic extremists.
+Hayes leads the elite four, but when the mission goes wrong, he faces an impossible decision.
 Will any of them get out alive?

 Very enjoyable.
 Mark Arundel is the current generation’s Eric Ambler or Ian Fleming.
 I enjoyed this novel so much that I promptly bought all of the others he has published.
 And now, nearing the end of the last, all I can say is, “Mark, get busy and write some more!”